DoodleJZ/HPSG-Neural-Parser/README.md

-`--use-chars-lstm` | Use learned CharLSTM word representations | Do not use CharLSTM `--use-elmo` | Use pre-trained ELMo word representations | Do not use ELMo `--use-bert` | Use pre-trained BERT word representations | Do not use BERT `--use-xlnet` | Use pre-trained BERT word representations | Do not use XLNet `--bert-model` | Pre-trained BERT model to use if `--use-bert` is passed | `bert-large-uncased` `--no-bert-do-lower-case` | Instructs the BERT tokenizer to retain case information (setting should match the BERT model in use) | Perform lowercasing
+`--use-chars-lstm` | Use learned CharLSTM word representations | Do not use CharLSTM `--use-elmo` | Use pre-trained ELMo word representations | Do not use ELMo `--use-bert` | Use pre-trained BERT word representations | Do not use BERT `--use-xlnet` | Use pre-trained XLNet word representations | Do not use XLNet `--pad-left` | When using pre-trained XLNet padding on left | Do not pad on left `--bert-model` | Pre-trained BERT model to use if `--use-bert` is passed | `bert-large-uncased` `--no-bert-do-lower-case` | Instructs the BERT tokenizer to retain case information (setting should match the BERT model in use) | Perform lowercasing
 `--xlnet-model` | Pre-trained XLNet model to use if `--use-xlnet` is passed | `xlnet-large-cased`